amalgamaco/mobx-form/docs/design_principles.md

 # Design principles

 ## Field classes
 One of the core ideas of the library relies on the fact that forms typically have different types of fields.
 Each of these offers a particular way of interacting with its instances.
-Text inputs are just one type of field,  but there are also checkboxes, selects, multi-selects, date pickers, etc.
+Text inputs are just one type of field, but there are also checkboxes, selects, multi-selects, date pickers, etc. You could even consider a "profile avatar" selector as a special kind of field.

 The idea is to take advantage of object-oriented design to model these interactions.
 The library provides an abstract `Field` class from which particular field classes can inherit to define their own behavior.
 The most important and common one provided by the library is `TextInput`.